Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/user-guide/AndroidAPS/Bolus in Watch for AAPS Bolus.md

 </tbody>
 </table>

-# (not fully finished this page yet! be back soon to finish it)
+# (not fully finished on this page yet! will be back soon to finish it)